Jason Crookes: 2010 season

 Crookes appeared in all four pre-season friendlies.

 Crookes first game of 2010 was against Wigan Warriors in place of the injured Rikki Sheriffe.
 He also played against Crusaders in the Magic Weekend.
 His next league appearance would be in Round 25 (St. Helens) then in Round 26 against Wakefield Trinity.
 He also played in the Challenge Cup tie against the Dewsbury Rams.
 At the end of the season Jason Crookes signed a new 2-year contract to stay with the Bradford Bulls.

 2011 season

 Crookes featured in three of the four pre-season games.
 He played against Halifax, Dewsbury and Keighley.
 Jason scored a try against Halifax.
 He was then sent on dual-registration with Championship side Sheffield Eagles.

 Crookes appeared in six consecutive games from Round 15 (Salford City Reds) to Round 20 (Catalans Dragons).
-He hs not featured in any more league or cup games.
+He has not featured in any more league or cup games.